thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 That's why many developers prefer a development environment composed of multiple specialized tools rather than one monolithic tool.
 This approach is called the **Unix philosophy** and it emphasizes using simple, short, clear, modular, and extensible tools that can be easily maintained and repurposed by developers other than its creators.
 Though each tool has it's own learning curve, any one of them is easily replaceable when the need arises.

-The following guide will help you install and configure a development environment so you can complete the essential tasks of a web developer using tools that adhere to the Unix philosophy.
+The following instructions will help you install and configure a development environment so you can complete the essential tasks of a web developer using tools that adhere to the Unix philosophy.
 Let's get started.

 ## Configure the Terminal